 Your context for your business offerings and pricing are your competitors and your market.
 If you’ve got competitors crowding the neighbourhood and they look very similar to how you look, or their marketing is far more professional than yours is, then it’s hard to raise your prices too much – it’s out of context.
 Similarly, if what you offer is obscure, new or revolutionary, your market is small because they’re mostly unaware of why they need you.

 Now don’t get discouraged here.

 The lazy business owner moans, “I can’t possibly charge that as everybody else is charging this” and does nothing.
 But the answer to both problems – of too many competitors and too obscure or unknown – is the same.
-Change your context.
+Change your pricing by changing your context.

 This might mean upgrading your branding and website.
 It may mean engaging a professional copy writer to better inspire, educate, explain, engage and convert.